-The festival has passed – in 2016 we enjoyed a phenomenal celebration of community with 20% more guests – just short of 5000 visitors.
+In 2016 we enjoyed a phenomenal celebration of community with 20% more guests – just short of 5000 visitors!
 The extra day, extra space and extra monitors all added to enable the church to host so many folks appreciating the 80 trees, and enjoying the music.
-Thank you to all the 2016 for making this possible.
+Thank you to all the 2016 team for making this possible.

-The amazing Christmas Tree Festival brings the wider community together in a shared enterprise which welcomes thousands of visitors into our beautiful church in celebration at such an important time of the Christian year.
+In 2017 the amazing Christmas Tree Festival will once again bring the wider community together in a shared enterprise which welcomes thousands of visitors into our beautiful church in celebration at such an important time of the Christian year.
 It is a celebration of Christmas by the community for the community.
 Please come along to get your Christmas off to a flying start; for you and your children.

 - Saturday 10th December 2016 11am to 6 pm